ANALYZE Command

 FROM pg_stat_user_tables

-ORDER BY last_autoanalyze DESC NULLS LAST;
+ORDER BY rows_since_last_analyze DESC NULLS LAST;

-When to run ANALYZE manually
+When to Run ANALYZE Manually

 • When EXPLAIN ANALYZE shows large discrepancies between estimated and actual row counts.